General (scope, time limits)

 Legal assistance at first instance

-The LITP provides for the possibility of legal information and counselling at first instance procedure before the Ministry of Interior.[21]
+The LITP provides for the possibility of legal information and counselling at first instance procedure before the Ministry of Interior.[44]
 The LITP specifies that applicants should, at their request, be provided with legal and procedural information on the approval of international protection, taking into account the circumstances of the specific case, in a language which it may be reasonably be presumed that they understand and in which they are able to communicate.
 The right to counselling should be provided by organisations working to protect the rights of refugees or by attorneys with whom the Ministry shall conclude an agreement on the provision of legal counselling.
-An applicant who has no financial resources or things of significant value that enable him or her to have an appropriate standard of living shall have the right to legal counselling.
+An applicant who has no financial resources or items of significant value that enable them to have an appropriate standard of living shall have the right to legal counselling.
+According to the Ordinance on free legal aid in the procedure of granting international protection, ‘items of significant value’ refer to the applicant’s belongings and to those of members of their household, which includes their real estate and movable property.[45]

-In 2021, CLC as an implementing partner and with the financial support of the UNHCR, implemented the project “Legal Support in the Asylum System”.
-Due to prolonged COVID-19, the provision of legal information to targeted groups of beneficiaries including applicants for international protection, was usually provided by telephone, mobile applications (WhatsApp) and e-mail or in CLC’s office when needed.
+As in previous years, in 2024, CLC implemented the project “Legal Assistance and Capacity Building for Access to Territory and Asylum in Croatia” with the role of implementing partner and with the financial support of the UNHCR.
+The provision of legal information to targeted groups of beneficiaries including to applicants for international protection, was usually provided by telephone, mobile applications (WhatsApp) and e-mail or in CLC’s office.

 Legal assistance in appeals

-In previous years it was emphasised that this system of granting the right to legal aid at the end of the procedure is unfair as the full burden and risk is shifted to the provider of free legal aid.
+In previous years, it was emphasised that this system of granting the right to legal aid at the end of the procedure is unfair as the full burden and risk is shifted to the provider of free legal aid.
 If, for any reason, the court does not endorse free legal aid, the provider will not receive anything and has completed the work without payment.
-This is still considered problematic in 2020 as reported by one attorney[34], however no such observations were reported in 2021.

-The High Administrative Court took the view that free legal aid under the LITP covers only the composition of the lawsuit and the hearing, and not the composition of any further submissions which are sometimes needed, which also means that for such legal actions attorneys are not reimbursed.[35]
-This practice has not changed in the course of 2021
+The High Administrative Court took the view that free legal aid under the LITP covers only the drafting of the lawsuit and the hearing, and not the preparation of any further submissions which are sometimes needed, which also means that for such legal actions attorneys are not reimbursed.[59]
+However, as reported by one attorney at law, the practice of judges at the Administrative Court in Zagreb is inconsistent.[60]

 Moreover, the appeal to the High Administrative Court is not covered by free legal aid under the LITP, although it is a logical next step.
-In addition, the Act on legal profession requires from attorneys to continue representing clients up to 30 days after the termination of the power of attorney, if there is a risk that a client may be harmed.
-So since there is a contradiction between the provisions of the Act on legal profession and the provisions of the LITP which regulate free legal aid, attorneys have to deal with this in a way that prevents possible harm for a client and to proceed according to the Act on legal profession, which means that they are writing and submitting appeals to the High Administrative Court, without being paid for their work.[36]
-This was also reported in 2021.[37]
+In addition, the Law on Attorneys requires from attorneys to continue representing clients up to 30 days after the termination of the power of attorney, if there is a risk that a client’s rights may be harmed.[62]

 The LITP also states that the providers of free legal aid must inform the Ministry of Interior without delay of the bringing of a lawsuit before the Administrative Court and the date of delivery of the Court’s judgment.
-If a provider of legal assistance does not act in line with this obligation, the provider shall be deleted from the List of Providers of Free Legal assistance.[38]
-The Ordinance on free legal aid prescribes that the provider should be first warned in writing and then deleted for the list if he or she has not complied with this obligation.[39]
+If a provider of legal assistance does not act in line with this obligation, the provider shall be deleted from the List of Providers of Free Legal assistance.[63]
+The Ordinance on free legal aid prescribes that the provider should be first warned in writing and then deleted for the list if they have not complied with this obligation.[64]

 [1] Article 40 LITP.